Frequently Asked Questions

 Q. What should I do if I see confidential information online that has not been redacted?

 A. The Clerk’s Office places the highest priority on the security of confidential information.
-If you find that confidential information has not been redacted, please contact us immediately through our Call Center at 407-836-2000, or by emailing us; when sending an email, please select the division of the affected case.
+If you find that confidential information has not been redacted, please contact us immediately by filling out the contact form on our website; please be sure to select the division of the affected case.
 We will work to correct the issue as quickly as possible and notify you when it has been completed.

 Q. My agency needs access beyond that available to the general public.
 How do I get my agency set up for expanded access?